onify/blueprint-flow-process-output-rest/README.md

 # Onify Blueprint: Form process output from REST API

 Example that shows how a process can be started from a form and report back the process using the process output.
 This is great if you want to give your users a clear view of the results.
+Here we integrate with a simple REST-API and just return the "raw" JSON result on the screen.

 ## Screenshots